Everyday Systems March 27, 2026

 A pair of noise-cancelling headphones has three main hardware pieces making this possible.

-Processing chip: The digital signal processor, or DSP, analyzes the incoming sound and calculates what inverted waveform would cancel it out.
+The processing chip, the digital signal processor, analyzes the incoming sound and calculates what inverted waveform would cancel it out.
 This calculation happens incredibly fast, typically in a few milliseconds.
 The speed matters because the cancellation only works if the anti-noise is perfectly timed to meet the original noise.

-Speaker: The headphone driver plays back both your music or audio and the calculated anti-noise.
+The speaker, the headphone driver, plays back both your music or audio and the calculated anti-noise.
 The anti-noise is mixed into the same signal path, so you do not hear it as a separate sound.
 It simply acts on the incoming noise before that noise reaches your eardrum.

 There are two main architectures for noise cancellation, and most premium headphones use some combination of both.